 Music does not need translation and it is addressed to all the people worldwide.
-It brings us pleasure, relaxes us, makes us dance, laugh and cry.
+It brings us pleasure, relaxes us, and makes us dance, laugh, and cry.
 However, the beneficial features of music are not limited only to the level of having fun.

 1. Music reduces stress

 If you listen to music on the way to work or play guitar every afternoon, then you are in a better psychological condition than those who don’t, according to a doctorate from the University of Gothenburg, which reveals that if you hear the music you like on everyday basis, then the level of stress decreases.

 As reported in the Washington Post, a study conducted in 2001 showed that people who were musicians throughout their lives had a better hearing.

 As strange as it may sound, researchers at the University Maryland Medical Center discovered a link between a healthy heart and listening to music.
 When the study participants were listening to happy music, the diameter of the blood vessels increased to 26 percent, which means that more blood could pass through them.
 However, the opposite happened when they heard intense and stressful music.
 The diameter decreased by 6 percent.

 4. Music relieves pain